kolenaIO/kolena/docs/faq/index.md

     To retrieve a service user API token that is not scoped to a specific username, please reach out to us on Slack or at [contact@kolena.io](mailto:contact@kolena.io).

+??? faq "Does Kolena support file/asset versioning?"

+    If you are using Amazon S3 or Google Cloud Storage to store your files, Kolena supports file versioning.
+Simply enable versioning on your bucket and include the versionID (or generation number) where you provide locator values.
+    Examples:
+    s3://kolena-public-datasets/cifar10/test/imgs/kingfisher.png?versionId=VU.laH0OfgqrLIgN8avTtvLwiiKjKP7D
+    gs://kolena-dev-data/versions/image.png?generation=1701352005168905

-??? faq "How can I add new users to my organization?"
+??? faq "How can I add new users to my organization?

     Administrators for your organization can add new users and grant users administrator privileges by visiting the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization) page and adding